 Grenville Spelling Variations

-spelling variations.
+It is only in the last few hundred years that the English language has been standardized.
+For that reason, Anglo-Norman surnames like Grenville are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
-The variations of the name Grenville include Granville, Granfield, Grandfield, Greenfield and others.
+The variations of the name Grenville include Granville, Granfield, Grandfield, Greenfield and many more.

 Early Notables of the Grenville family (pre 1700)